nicolaasburgers/kea-plugin/README.md

 The kinds of chat requests it expects and knows best how to handle are ones like:
 - "Create a Python script which has __ as inputs and outputs __"
-- "Can you explain what this script does?"
+- "Can you explain what this C# script does?"
 - "Add an new input of ___ and incorporate it into the calculations by ___"

 When you first ask it to create a script, if you don't specify a language, it will assume Python.
 Once the script object is created, the language is fixed.
+Kea knows how to deal with:
+- C# for Rhino 7
+- GhPython (IronPython) for Rhino 7
+- IronPython for Rhino 8
+- Python 3 for Rhino 8
+- C# for Rhino 8

 Kea will maintain a chat history *per script object*.
+So you can work on multiple script objects on the canvas because the histories for each is maintained.

+If you want to make a change to a particular script object, it needs to be selected.
+If you don't have any selected, then Kea will assume it needs to create a new script object, and once it does, the history will be assigned to that object and if you deselect it, you'll get a black history again, ready for you to create another new script object.

 ### Limitations
 These limitations exist at the time of writing but might be improved or changed over time.
-So at this point, Kea cannot:
+So at this point, Kea:
+- is limited to only C# and Python
-- change the language of a script component once it's been created
+- cannot change the language of a script component once it's been created
-- see the input values, output values or bugs in the script component
+- cannot see the input values, output values or bugs in the script component
-- see anything else on the canvas except for the contents of the selected script, its input and output meta data
+- cannot see anything else on the canvas except for the contents of the selected script, its input and output meta data

+So far, once you get beyond 5 pages or so of chat history for any particular object, refreshing that chat by selecting another script object and selecting it again will be noticeably slower.